clingy/cryptotest/README.md

 Encrypt and decrypt text with nested Blowfish(AES) ciphers in CFB mode (PyCrypto).

 ## /aes-eax
-Encrypt and decrypt text with AES cipher in EAX mode (PyCryptodome).
+Encrypt and decrypt text with the AES cipher in EAX mode (PyCryptodome).